paulsmal/beam/README.md

 The application uses:
 - **Axum**: Web framework for handling HTTP requests
 - **Tokio**: Async runtime for concurrent operations
-- **Channels**: MPSC channels for streaming data between upload and download handlers
+- **Broadcast channels**: For streaming data between upload and download handlers
-- **RwLock**: Thread-safe storage for managing active streams
+- **DashMap**: Thread-safe concurrent HashMap for managing active streams

 ## Configuration

 Currently, the server uses hardcoded configuration:
 - **Port**: 3000
 - **Host**: 0.0.0.0 (all interfaces)
-- **Channel buffer size**: 16 chunks
+- **Channel buffer size**: 1024 messages

 ## Limitations

 - No authentication or authorization
-- No persistent storage - if download client disconnects, upload must restart
+- No persistent storage - files only exist during active streaming
-- One upload per filename at a time
+- One upload per filename at a time (returns 409 Conflict for concurrent uploads)
 - No resume capability for interrupted transfers
+- Upload waits indefinitely for a download client to connect

 ## Development